 - target risk — what does the target do?

 - acquirer risk — what are the characteristics of the acquirer and what are its relationships?

 - control risk — what level of control will the acquirer obtain over the target?

-The Act introduces three regimes which will affect transactions.
-These are a mandatory notification regime for transactions in certain sectors, a voluntary notification regime for any other transactions and a “Call In” process whereby the Secretary of State can call in any transactions where they believe there might be a national security risk and make appropriate orders to deal with that risk.
+The NSIA introduces three regimes that will affect transactions.
+These are a mandatory notification regime for transactions in certain sectors, a voluntary notification regime for any other transactions and a “Call-In” process whereby the Secretary of State can call-in any transactions where they believe there might be a national security risk and make appropriate orders to deal with that risk.

 The Mandatory Notification Regime

 The mandatory notification regime applies to transactions occurring in certain specified sectors.
 Transactions falling within the mandatory regime must be notified by the parties to the Secretary of State for clearance before the transaction completes.
 If that is not done the whole transaction will be void.
 This is not simply a case of a transaction subsequently being unwound; it is void from the start, and this will naturally have some confusing consequences if parties believe that they have properly completed a transaction.
 Whilst there are provisions that would allow a void transaction to be subsequently sanctioned by the Secretary of State that, in itself, may also have some rather strange implications.